Concerns I can support:

 - Menopause or midlife body changes affecting your wellness

-Drawing on more than 12 years of clinical experience as a Registered Nutritional Therapy & Behaviour Change Practitioner, I help my clients to move beyond their food struggles and build a nourishing, trusting relationship with food - without stress, guilt or restriction.
+Drawing on over 12 years of clinical experience as a Registered Nutritional Therapy & Behaviour Change Practitioner, I support people to move beyond disordered eating patterns, chronic dieting and food-related anxieties.

 You don’t need a diagnosed eating disorder to be here.
-Whether food or body worries are causing distress, or you’re looking for a way to approach nutrition without restrictive rules, my private online clinic offers a calm, non-judgemental space in which to find more confidence and ease.
+If food or body concerns are causing distress, or you’re looking for a way to approach nutrition without restrictive rules, my private online clinic offers a non-judgemental space in which to find more confidence and ease.

 ““Sarah has a really special approach.
 She wants to know about you, your life, your habits, your emotions before discussing your diet.
 Actually, she won’t give you a diet, she will give you an opportunity to change your life.”